ArnoldDP/OStim-Community-Modlist/README.md

  Now you can disable or enable it whenever you want just like any other mod :)

 Most of the included textures are Complex Parallax compatible.
-If an ENB preset you installed doesnt have complex parallax enabled by default, open up the inbseries.ini, and change the following settings to look like this
+If an ENB preset you installed doesnt have complex parallax enabled by default, open up the enbseries.ini, and change the following settings to look like this

  1. EnableTerrainParallax=false
  2. EnableComplexGrass=true